Documented Deaths By Caffeine

 Fatalities from caffeine intake are rare.
-Death by energy drinks is even rarer due to the sheer amount of liquid that would need to be ingested at one time.
+Deaths by energy drinks are rarer due to the large amount of liquid that would need to be ingested at one time.

-But alas, people have died from too much caffeine, so below we have posted some of the cases in which caffeine was the believed cause of death.
+Tragically, people have died from too much caffeine, and here are some of the cases where caffeine was believed to cause death.

 Death By caffeine pills

-Caffeine pills are dangerous because they deliver a huge dose of caffeine that can be taken multiple times in a short period of time.
+Caffeine pills are dangerous as they deliver a huge dose of caffeine that can be taken multiple times in a short period of time.

 1. The death of a 19-year-old Connecticut resident, James Stone, has been blamed on “caffeine toxicity”.
 The culprit was a dose of two dozen No-Doz tablets.

 “I don’t want any other parent to go through what my wife and I have been through,” James Stone Sr. said.
 “It does not say on the bottle that it will kill you.
 It says right on the box that it’s like a cup of coffee.”

 Caffeine in the form of this little pill hits you all at once.
-Drinking the equivalent in coffee takes considerably longer.
+Drinking the equivalent amount of coffee takes considerably longer.

 Don’t mess around with caffeine pills – especially if you have high blood pressure issues or heart problems.

 2. 26-year-old Gemma Ann Jones from the UK was found dead after she consumed 50-100 caffeine-laden pills called EPH25.
 It appears that this caffeine death was a suicide.

-These pills also contain ephedrine and other dangerous supplements as well as 200mg of caffeine.
-Link
+These pills also contain ephedrine and other dangerous supplements, as well as 200mg of caffeine.

-3. Another woman from the UK, Katie Goard, also recently overdosed by taking diet pills.
-In this case, the pill was called Fat Metaboliser and we are unsure how much caffeine is in each pill, but the coroner established that Katie consumed an equivalent to more than 50 cups of coffee.
+3. Katie Goard, from the UK, also overdosed by taking diet pills.
+In this case, the pill was called Fat Metaboliser.
+The coroner established that Katie consumed an equivalent of more than 50 cups of coffee.

 Her family also reported that she was also drinking alcohol all evening long prior to her death.